 |Council priority||Proposed objective||Why we feel this is a priority|

-|Reduce inequalities||The Council's work environment and services are accessible and capable of responding to the different and changing needs of our communities:||We know that some groups and communities are under-represented as users of our services.
+|Reduce inequalities||Our work environment and services are accessible and capable of responding to the different and changing needs of our communities:||We know that some groups and communities are not fully represented as users of our services.
 Providing fair and easy access to Council services is an important part of meeting our duties under the Equality Act 2010.
-As an employer we also want to design out inaccessibility in our built environment.|
+As an employer, we also want to design in accessibility to our built environment.|

-|Vulnerable communities and individuals are supported to achieve and develop safe, healthy and resilient communities:||Many older, vulnerable or disadvantaged people can have lower levels of health and wellbeing, some as a consequence of loneliness and isolation.
+|Vulnerable communities and individuals are supported to achieve and develop safe, healthy and resilient communities:||Many older, vulnerable or disadvantaged people can have lower levels of health and wellbeing.
+For some this is due to loneliness and isolation.
 Vulnerable communities and individuals are more likely to experience hate crime and antisocial behaviour - investment in early intervention is key.|

 |Grow the economy||Economic inequalities are addressed with partners to tackle low pay and support inclusive growth:||Through working in partnership, while coordinating and maximising local initiatives, the Council helps to contribute to narrowing economic inequalities.
 This has a huge impact on life chances and opportunities in the Borough.|

-|The Council's workforce is committed to equality and is reflective of the diverse communities it serves:||A number of groups are under-represented within the Council's workforce when compared to the working age population of Calderdale, including disabled people and minority ethnic communities.|
+|Our workforce is committed to equality and is reflective of the diverse communities it serves:||A number of groups are under-represented within the Council's workforce when compared to the working age population of Calderdale.
+This includes disabled people and minority ethnic communities.|

-|Build a sustainable future||Equality is promoted in partnerships, procurement and when commissioning our services:||The Council promotes and enforces its equality objectives by ensuring its suppliers, contractors and their agents provide goods, supplies and services in a manner that does not discriminate.
+|Build a sustainable future||Equality is promoted in partnerships, procurement and when commissioning our services:||We promote and enforce our equality objectives.
+We ensure our suppliers, contractors and their agents offer goods, supplies and services in a way that does not discriminate.
 We also help to influence and improve digital, housing and transport.|

 Equality and Diversity Impact Assessments

-Equality and Diversity Impact Assessments help us find out how our plans, actions and services may affect some communities or groups of people differently.
+These help us find out how our plans, actions and services may affect some communities or groups of people differently.
 They help:

-- identify how services can be made more accessible and appropriate
+- identify how services can be made more accessible and appropriate;

-- make sure different groups are equally served by policy and decisions
+- make sure different groups are equally served by policy and decisions;

-- identify improvements to services
+- identify improvements to services;

-- avoid adopting harmful policies or procedures
+- avoid adopting harmful policies or procedures;

-- make better decisions
+- us to make better decisions;

-- become a better employer.
+- us to become a better employer.